 For obvious reasons, the Bumblebee nickname went away and these are what are commonly known as Black Beauties today.

 We offer the original .022 Bumblebee and Black Beauty caps in spec on the harnesses in our Absolute Vintage Collection.
 The full top-of-the-line rig sells for $349.
 I'll pay that for a replacement harness for my original vintage guitar.
 I'll also cough it up to upgrade my Historic.
 But there's no way I'd pay that to upgrade my Traditional.
 Why?
 Because while my Traditional is a great-playing guitar, it will never be a replica of a '59.
 The headstock shape isn't vintage-correct, and depending on the year it was made, it may be weight-relieved.
 Construction techniques are different, and so on.
-To be blunt, I don't care about the color of the stripes on my caps in a Traditional.
-I care about the tone!
+There’s no good reason why I would care about the color of the stripes on my caps in a Traditional.
+What I care about is the tone!

 So why not buy one of those harnesses with new caps?

 Because new caps don't sound like old caps.

 A new capacitor, whether it's a Luxe Bee or an Orange Drop, does exactly what it's designed to do: roll off the high end.
 But a vintage cap, especially a drifted one, acts differently.
 When you back off of the tone control, you can hear it sweep through different frequencies.
 It's not just rolling off the highs, it's addressing highs, mids, and everything in between.
 Very much like a phase shift.
 Once you've experienced it, it's hard to go back to normal tone controls.

 Here's where the drift comes in.